Ibnu Hadjar: Early life

 During the Indonesian National Revolution, he joined 4th Division of Indonesian Navy with the rank of second lieutenant and changed his name to Ibnu Hadjar.
-He was a guerilla commandant in Kandangan, South Kalimantan.
-In early 1950, Ibnu Hadjar joined United Indonesian State Army.
-He was deployed to Pontianak for a short time.
+He served as a guerilla commandant in Kandangan, South Kalimantan.
+In early 1950, Ibnu Hadjar joined United Indonesian State Army and was deployed to Pontianak for a short time.

 Leading the rebellion

-In the aftermath of the revolution, the government condunct reorganization of the army which results in many militias excluded from the army.
+In the aftermath of the revolution, the government conducted reorganization of the army which resulted in many militias excluded from the army.
 There was a tension especially between those of former Royal Netherlands East Indies Army whom are more favoured in the army recruitment and those who are not.
 Hadjar was illiterate and as the result he was not accepted to the army and later founded Kesatuan Rakjat jang Tertindas (KRjT, Union of the Oppressed People) to start insurgencies supported by his fellow militias that were also not accepted to the army.

-On October 1950, the government informed that they would accept the insurgents who wanted to surrender.
+In October 1950, the government informed that they would accept the insurgents who wanted to surrender.
 Hadjar visited Kandangan and told them that he had surrendered.
 The government asked Hadjar to persuade his colleagues to surrender.
 However, he did not do it and instead led an insurrection against the government.
 In early 1951, the chairman of Hulu Sungai Regional People's Representative, Zafry Zamzam, persuaded Ibnu Hadjar to surrender.
 During the early four years (1950-1954), Ibnu Hadjar and his forces attacked Kandangan four times, and the government managed to repulse them.
-Likewise, he also planned two attacks in Banjarmasin, which were on August 1953 and 1954 new year and the government thwarted the plans.
+Likewise, he also planned two attacks in Banjarmasin, which were in August 1953 and 1954 new year and the government thwarted the plans.
 At the end of 1954, Ibnu Hadjar announced that KjRT joined Darul Islam after Kartosoewirjo offered him a ministerial position in Islamic State of Indonesia.
 Kartosoewirjo appointed Ibnu Hadjar as the Darul Islam Territorial Commandant of Kalimantan.
 After KjRT joined Darul Islam, Ibnu Hadjar made several changes.
 He proclaimed himself as Ulul-Amri and named his forces into Angkatan Perang Tentara Islam (Islamic Army War Forces/APTI).
 Likewise, he renamed his headquarter to Istana Islam Merdeka (Free Islamic Palace).